simonerigoni/image_classifier_project/README.md

 You can run `python dash_app.py` to start the dash application.
 The default url to connect to it is http://127.0.0.1:8050/.

---
-The code is provided in a [Jupyter Notebook](http://ipython.org/notebook.html) then converted in a dash application

-If you download Jupyter Notebook simply run the command `jupyter notebook image_classifier_project.ipynb` in the folder were the file is located to check out load data, Building and training the classifier an testing.
-From the project folder run `python dash_image_classifier_project.py` to start the dash application.
-The default url to connect to it is http://127.0.0.1:8050/

-If the application does not find the **checkpoint.pth** checkpoint file to load the model it will train the model (save it in **classifier/checkpoint.pth**) to get the application ready to classify images in real time
+In any case if the **data/checkpoint.pth** is not found the code will train the model, save it and load it to be able to classify images in real time.

 ![Flowchart](images/flowchart.png)